Welcome to today's edition of the Rush 24-7 podcast.

 They're trying to dispirit you.

-They're trying to make you think along with everything else that they're reporting that this is over, that the election is finished.
+They're trying to make you think, along with everything else that they're reporting, that this is over, that the election is finished.

-In the final three months of the year after the election, or two months after the election.
+We've got Obama and Pelosi now already planning policy in the final three months of the year after the election or two months after the election.

-We've got a professor at Harvard suggesting that Bush and Cheney just quit after the election and let Obama and uh and Biden go ahead and be inaugurated and get going fixing the mess that is the United States of America.
+We've got a professor at Harvard suggesting that Bush and Cheney just quit after the election and let Obama and Biden go ahead and be inaugurated and get going fixing the mess that is the United States of America.

 We have all over them, no matter where you look, we have the Democrats and the drive-by media convinced that this is over.